The ATO estimates that 28,201 self-managed superannuation funds (SMSFs) were established from June 2016 to June 2017.

 However, increasing numbers of younger Australians are also switching to self-managed funds.

-For the first time, in 2013, the median age of SMSF members of newly established funds fell to under 50 years old.
+The median age of SMSF members of newly established funds in 2016 fell to under 50 years old.

 The ATO already regulates SMSFs, which are governed by the Superannuation Industry (Supervision) Act 1993, known as SIS.